WICG/aom/reference-delegate-explainer.md

 **Goals**

+- Solve only the "missing piece" of cross-root ARIA: how to handle IDREF attributes referring into the shadow DOM.
+Avoid scope creep.
 - Create a mechanism for ID reference attributes like `aria-activedescendant` and `for` to refer to an element inside a component's shadow DOM.
 - Should be compatible with the ARIAMixin attributes such as `ariaActiveDescendantElement`, to create a complete solution to cross-root ARIA.
 - Should work the same for both closed and open shadow roots.